A Predictive Mirror Twin Higgs with Small $\mathbf{Z}_2$ Breaking: Introduction

 In this paper, we consider a MTH model with a fundamental $\zsym$ symmetry at high energies which is preserved as much as possible at the electroweak scale.
-Motivated by Refs.~\cite{Barbieri:2016zxn,Barbieri:2017opf}, we increase the twin Yukawa couplings (except for the twin top).
+As is shown in Ref.~\cite{Barbieri:2016zxn}, it is mandatory to increase the twin Yukawa couplings (except for the twin top) to suppress $\Delta \Neff$.
 Note that the contribution of twin Yukawa couplings $\lesssim 0.1$ to the Higgs mass squared does not reintroduce fine-tuning below $\Lambda_{\text{TH}}$.
-The higher twin fermion masses allow the twin neutrinos to decouple from the thermal bath at temperatures as high as a few GeV.
-Then the twin neutrino contribution to $\Neff$ is diluted by particles leaving the bath afterwards.
 To build on the models explored in Refs.~\cite{Barbieri:2016zxn,Barbieri:2017opf}, we give the twin photon a Stueckelberg mass.
 This allows entropy from the twin QCD phase transition to transfer into the SM via decaying twin photons, thereby minimizing $\Delta \Neff$ while achieving a minimal $\zsym$ breaking.

-We note that, if we assume that the neutrino mass originates from a see-saw mechanism~\cite{Yanagida:1979as,GellMann:1980vs,Minkowski:1977sc,Mohapatra:1979ia}, then raising the twin neutrino masses to a level where they do not contribute to $\Neff$ would require small right-handed neutrino masses.
-This would introduce significant $\zsym$ breaking, in contrast to the situation described above, and care must be taken to avoid spoiling the twin Higgs mechanism.
-In this work, we therefore assume that the twin neutrinos are effectively massless, as is the case in the SM.
+We keep the $\zsym $ breaking as minimal as possible and do not consider $\zsym$ breaking gauge couplings.
+This not not only motivated by minimality, but also by the theory of flavor.
+The hierarchy of the Yukawa couplings in the SM is one of its great mysteries which can be explained by introducing some fields whose values control the Yukawa couplings, like in the Froggatt-Nielsen mechanism~\cite{Froggatt:1978nt}.
+In such a mechanism, it is possible that the field controlling the SM Yukawa couplings spontaneously takes different values from its twin counterpart which sets the twin Yukawa couplings~\cite{Barbieri:2017opf}.
+This scheme naturally maintains $y_t \sim y'_t$ necessary for the twin Higgs mechanism.
+We could also introduce moduli fields whose values control the gauge couplings perhaps motivated by string theory, but these would differ from the Yukawa-setting fields in the Froggatt-Nielsen mechanism in that these moduli would not be motivated by low-energy, known SM problems.